Specialist Advisory Panels

-IBMS Advisory Panels provide discipline-specific scientific expertise and guidance
+IBMS Specialist Advisory Panels provide discipline-specific scientific expertise and guidance

-The eight specialist advisory panels are vital in ensuring the success of the Institute’s work.
-There are advisory panels for cellular pathology, clinical chemistry, cytopathology, haematology, immunology, medical microbiology, transfusion science and virology.
+The 11 specialist advisory panels are vital in ensuring the success of the Institute’s work.
+There are advisory panels for cellular pathology, clinical chemistry, cytopathology, haematology, immunology, medical microbiology, molecular pathology, point of care testing, transfusion science, quality management and virology.

 Each panel is made up of around 12 “expert” members that include a Chair, Deputy Chair, Chief Examiner, two Deputy Chief Examiners, a Company Member and approximately six